Sustainability: packaging steel closes the circle

 thyssenkrupp Conflict Minerals Statement

 thyssenkrupp AG (including all its subsidiary companies) does not file reports with the SEC and therefore has no legislative obligations to comply with the conflict minerals requirements covered in Section 1502 of the Dodd-Frank Act.
-At the same time we recognize the SEC final rule for Section 1502 mandates our direct and indirect customers to undertake due diligence across their global supply chains and we will provide an appropriate level of support to help them in their reporting obligations.
+At the same time we recognize that the SEC final rule for Section 1502 mandates our direct and indirect customers to undertake due diligence across their global supply chains.

-thyssenkrupp endeavors to not purchase any material that contains "conflict minerals" which directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
-We are implementing reasonable due diligence processes to understand where "conflict minerals" are being used in our products and to determine the source and the origin within our supply chain.
+We at thyssenkrupp Rasselstein endeavor not to purchase any material that contains these “conflict minerals” which directly or indirectly finance or benefit armed groups.
+To this end, we have implemented appropriate processes to understand where “conflict minerals” are being used in our products and to determine the source and the origin within our supply chain.
 These actions are based on established frameworks of the Organization for Economic Cooperation and Development (OECD) and from other private sector initiatives.
-Due to the amount of products we provide to our customers and the high complexity of the corresponding supply chains this will be a challenging and ongoing process.
 We are contacting our direct suppliers to increase the transparency of the materials they provide to thyssenkrupp.
-We will continue to work closely with customers, suppliers and other stakeholders regarding good practices and feasible solutions.
+We personally conduct inspections on site, or commission third parties to regularly check the situation at our suppliers.
+We will continue to work closely with customers, suppliers and other stakeholders to secure good approaches and feasible solutions.

 More information: Corporate citizenship of thyssenkrupp Steel Europe AG